grongierisc/Https-Proxy-IRIS-Docker/Nginx/README.md

 ## How it works
 The dockerfile works in 2 steps :
 * Make a self-signed certificate
-* Make the config file for the proxy
+* Make the config file for the Nginx proxy